acavalos/acavalos.github.io/_posts/2018-12-29-Exploring-Sacramento-Food-Trucks.md

 ---
 Over the past decade, the food truck industry had a big bang type expansion.
 Despite battling different regulations and ordinances throughout California, truck owners have proven the viability of taking food service from brick-and-mortar to the streets.
-In the Sacramento area, a large handful of trucks emerged to become local favorite such as Chando's Taco's.
+In the Sacramento area, a handful of trucks emerged to become local favorite such as Chando's Taco's.
 In this post I will take a brief look at the yelp performance of all trucks and explore potential attributes that significantly affects how users review mobile vendors.